mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],hotcue_X_enabled
                    [SamplerN],hotcue_X_enabled

-   Indicates if hotcue slot X is set.
+   Indicates if :term:`hotcue` slot X is set.
 The value is 1 if the hotcue is set (position is not -1), 0 otherwise.

    :range: binary, read-only